alex3305/forgejo-runner-dind/README.md

 docker buildx bake
 ```

+The output can optionally be saved to your local Docker with the `--load` flag.
-After which testing can be done by starting the created container image:
+After building testing can be done by starting the created container image:

 ```bash
 # Docker in Docker variant